Americanization (immigration): Poles

 The study of Polish immigrants to the United States, The Polish Peasant in Europe and America (1918–1920), became the landmark first study of this process.

 Other uses

 The term also is used for the cultural transformation of areas brought into the U.S., such as Alaska, and on the assimilation of Native Americans.

 Impact on other countries

 The term Americanization has been used since 1907 for the American impact on other countries.
+Other countries often perceive America to be one, if not the most powerful, modern nation in the world.
+As a result, many other countries have attempted to replicate elements of the American way of life.